 - Parisians have a reputation of being pretty aggressive when they drive, but if you stay calm and attentive, everything will be fine.

 - The really negative thing about the car in Paris is the parking spots.
 You have to pay for most of the outdoor spots, parking time is limited to 6 hours for each spot and it is very difficult to find a spot where you can park, even in small streets.
 Sometimes, it is better to park outside of major roads and walk a little, rather than going in circles looking for a spot.
 If you don’t want to walk, you can always park in an indoor or underground parking but be careful because prices can become really high (€20 for 12 hours in the center of Paris, €10 to 15 for 24 hours in the outskirts).
 Paris has around 120 parking areas distributed throughout the city.

-– Another important point about driving in Paris are the motorcycles.
+– Another important thing to take into account driving in Paris is motorcycles.
 Scooters and motorbikes are everywhere in Paris, and they snake in and out between cars.
 Make sure to be careful of blind spots, and leave some space to let them get through if you don’t want to lose a mirror.

 Public transport, the right solution

 In Paris, there are several means of public transport: buses, the metro, and the RER (Regional Express Network).
 Each have their advantages and disadvantages: